GeneralSergal/ORP/SYSTEM_MAP.md

 ## SYSTEM DESIGN PRINCIPLES

 ### 1. Separation of Concerns
-Each file has one responsibility only:
+Each file has exactly one responsibility:

 - PROMPT = behavior control
-- BENCHMARK = stress testing
+- BENCHMARK = adversarial stress generation
-- RUBRIC = evaluation
+- RUBRIC = qualitative evaluation
-- SCORING = scoring
+- SCORING = numeric evaluation

 ---

 ### 2. No Cross-Contamination
+Strict isolation rules:

-- PROMPT does not define evaluation rules
+- PROMPT does not define evaluation logic
-- BENCHMARK does not define scoring logic
+- BENCHMARK does not define scoring rules
 - RUBRIC does not modify prompt behavior
-- SCORING does not reinterpret upstream content
+- SCORING does not reinterpret upstream reasoning

 ---

 ### 3. Epistemic Isolation
-Each layer evaluates only:
+Each stage evaluates only:

-- its own function
+- its own defined function
 - direct upstream output only

-No backward influence is allowed.
+No backward influence is permitted.

 ---

 ### 4. Failure Transparency
 The system must expose:

 - hallucination points
 - causal distortion
 - weighting errors